-These items will be used throughout your training so please bring art materials and notebooks to each face-to-face session)
+These items will be used throughout your training so please bring art materials and notebooks to each face-to-face session.
+You can save costs if you can borrow an instrument and art supplies from your school or classroom.

-Grades 1 & 2 Total Cost of Materials & New Books = \$397

-Grades 1 & 2 Total Cost of Materials & Used Books = \$341.00
+Grades 1 - 8 Total Cost of Materials & New Books = \$452.00 Grades 1 - 8 Total Cost of Materials & Used Books = \$256.00 (Shipping & taxes vary by State)

-Grades 3, 4.
-5, 8 Total Cost of Materials w/ New Books = \$262.00

-Grades 3, 4.
-5, 8 Total Cost of Materials w/ Used books = \$206.00

-- 1. Working laptop/computer and cords etc. (laptops will not be allowed in the classroom except for specific purposes, including learning use of technologies used in the training & taking surveys at the end of each training.
-Turn off all cell phones during classes.) - There will be instruction in how to use our training technology in the Orientation prior to the training. - Must have internet capability, good battery capacity, and Microsoft Word or Open Office loaded onto the laptop - You will need to be able to download Adobe Connect and register in Taskstream - Bring any other items you will need to support your computer.
-We do not have chargers or extension cords. - NOTE-TAKING is done by hand unless special consideration is needed.
+Working laptop/computer and cords etc. (laptops will not be allowed to be used in the classroom except for specific purposes, including learning use of technologies used in the training & taking surveys at the end of each training.
+Turn off all cell phones during classes.)

+- There will be instruction in how to use our training technology in the Orientation prior to the training. - Must have internet capability, good battery capacity, and Microsoft Word or Open Office loaded onto the laptop - You will need to be able to download Adobe Connect and register in Taskstream - Bring any other items you will need to support your computer.
+We do not have chargers or extension cords. - NOTE-TAKING is done by hand in your Gradalis 3-ring binder unless special consideration is needed.
 Contact the Executive Director for any special considerations. - 2.
-Colored Pencils-Mercurius or similar (Lyre assorted 12 \$21.20; Prisma Color (12) \$\$14.00) - Softer lead & beautiful colors from your Waldorf school store or from an art supply store.
-For example, Prisma Colors, or order Lyre soon from Mercurius.
-They have giants that are good for younger grade 2/3 students)

-3. Beeswax Crayons stick and block
+Colored Pencils-Mercurius or similar (Lyra assorted pack of 12 \$21.20; Prisma Color (12) \$14.00) - Softer lead & beautiful colors from your Waldorf school store or from an art supply store.
+For example, Prisma Colors, or order Lyra soon from Mercurius.
+They have giants that are good for younger grade 2/3 students) - 3.
+Beeswax Crayons (8 block and 15 stick) - 15 STICK FABER-CASTELL WORLD COLORS BEESWAX CRAYONS 15 COUNT, 9 TRADITIONAL AND 6 SKIN COLOR CRAYONS MULTICULTURAL CRAYONS FOR KIDS (\$5.99) FROM AMAZON - 8 BLOCK BEESWAX CRAYONS (FROM MERCURIUS OR AMAZON) (\$19.40) OR BORROW FROM YOUR SCHOOL/CLASSROOM - 4.
+Visual Arts includes Watercolor Painting, Waldorf Drawing and Clay Modeling.
+This summer will focus on Watercolor & Drawing.
+Some Clay Modeling possible for Graduating Year 3 Students. - Bring above beeswax crayons and colored pencils - 1 Box of Sargent Square Chalk Pastels-24 count (\$11.99 Hobby Lobby or similar) - 5.

-- We strongly suggest the Filana brand out of Hotchkiss, CO-beautiful!
-Probably also on the Waldorf Today website. (\$15.00 Filana) (Mercurius \$18.60 each for block & stick-8 colors) - Mercurius crayons are also nice and are harder (don't break as easily)

-4. Visual Arts will be drawing and sculpting this summer (not watercolor painting)

-- 1 Box of Sargent Square Chalk Pastels-24 count (\$11.99 Hobby Lobby) - 5.
 Ink pens and pencils for taking notes (\$3.00) - 6.
 Pencil/crayon dual sharpener (\$7.10 at Mercurius) and eraser (\$3.00) Mercurius has dual ones with 2-hole sizes - 7.
-Unlined Journal we request that you choose a covered, stiff-backed pad bound (moleskin type, or a spiral bound type) journal no smaller than 5x7 and not loose-leaf (NOTE: Wasatch teachers -the journals your school issued to you are the ones you may continue to use) (\$5.00 at Marshalls or Ross e.g.)

-- 8. New Students.
-Two 3-ring binders with loose-leaf papers or other notebook paper for taking notes, and 1 packet of 8-tab dividers (one for each of the 8 courses) (\$7.00) - Returning students, bring your notebook(s) with notes and organized for grading.

-9. Recorder or Flute
+Unlined Journal we request that you choose a covered, stiff-backed pad bound (moleskin type, or a spiral bound type) journal no smaller than 5x7 and not loose-leaf (NOTE: Wasatch teachers -the journals your school issued to you are the ones you may continue to use) (\$5.00 at Marshalls or Ross e.g.) - 8.
+New Students.
+Two 3-ring binders with loose-leaf papers or other notebook paper for taking notes, and 1 packet of 8-tab dividers (one for each of the 8 courses) (\$7.00) - Returning students, bring your notebook(s) with notes and organized for grading. - 9.
+Recorder or Pentatonic Flute - Grades 1-2: Pentatonic Flute (purchase or borrow from your classroom).
+(Cost is around \$65.00 from Mercurius & Amazon)